Martin

 impurities to be removed by the apparatus and methods described

 herein.
-It will be understood that the same apparatus and methods
+It will be understood that the same apparatus and

-containing dissolved ions and/or charged impurity particles.
-Some
+liquids containing dissolved ions and/or charged impurity

-purification of aqueous solutions.
+desalination and purification of aqueous solutions.

 A desalination and purification system 10 is shown in FIG. 1.
 A